 Baking soda does the trick since it can easily fight off all kinds of odor, including smoke and sweat.
 It is also an eco-friendly washing ingredient as it doesn’t pollute the environment.

-Grab your non-launderable clothes and throw them inside a sealable food container or bag.
+Grab your non-launderable clothes and throw them inside a sealable bag.
 Add close to 30 grams of baking soda to the bag and a couple of dryer sheets for every garment that’s in.
 Secure the bag’s seal and shake it well so that the baking powder gets evenly distributed.
-Set aside the bag for 12 hours or more.
+Set aside the bag for 12 hours or more while the smell is neutralized.
+The dryer sheets will help give your clothes a fresh smell.

-Use some fabric odor spray or enzyme cleaner to minimize wood smoke stench.
+Use some fabric odor spray or enzyme cleaner to get campfire smell out.
 The spray should be something that eliminates the odor and not just masks it with some other scent.
 To use this technique, you would need a bathtub of warm water, laundry detergent, and some fabric odor spray.

 The enzymes in the spray work by literally eating away the fabric’s pungent odors.
 Therefore, after having washed the clothes with your regular detergent, your clothes would smell fresh and clean again.

 If the smell doesn’t budge, use some alcohol spray.
 Alcohol is a major ingredient in perfumes.
 This is primarily because it releases the aroma stocked within as soon as it comes in contact with any surface and starts to evaporate.
-Any strong liquor, such as vodka, can easily get rid of smoky scents off your clothing items.
+Any strong liquor, such as vodka, can easily get campfire smell out of your clothing.

-Mix rubbing alcohol or any inexpensive vodka with some water and spray the solution on the affected clothes.
+Mix rubbing alcohol or any inexpensive vodka with some water in a spray bottle and spray the solution on the affected clothes.
 You may even soak the clothes in an alcohol-water solution.
 Do not worry about the clothes smelling like alcohol since the liquor takes away the bad odor and also doesn’t leave behind its characteristic smell once it evaporates, leaving behind clothes that smell great.

-Citrus fruits, such as lemon, can do the trick too.
-Lemon is the citrus fruit of choice since it does a better job out of them all.
+Citrus fruit juices, such as lemon juice, can do the trick too.
+Lemon juice is the citrus juice of choice since it does a better job out of them all to get campfire smell out.
 To make your lemon spray, slice some lemons and put them in hot or warm water.
 Allow the water and lemon slices to blend well.
-Once done, spray the lemon water onto your clothes.
+Once done, place in a spray bottle and spray the lemon water onto your clothes.

-If you don’t have a spraying tool around, squeeze some lemon and rub them in your palms.
+If you don’t have a spray bottle around, squeeze some lemon and rub them in your palms.
 Next, dab your lemony palms onto your clothes.
 Although this method would not work as great as the spray technique, it’s still better than nothing at all.
 Your clothes would certainly smell fresh after the dabbing.

 Lemon works because its citric acid content neutralizes the scent by reacting with murky chemicals, leaving behind clothes that have no odor whatsoever.